 Separation anxiety in babies and toddlers

 Separation anxiety is a normal phase of development that all young children go through.
 Typically speaking, it starts at 9 months and declines around 18 months but may begin earlier and linger longer.
-We’ll help you recognize the signs, cope with symptoms and provide tips for handling separation anxiety in both you and your child.
+We’ll help you recognize the signs, cope with symptoms, and provide tips for handling separation anxiety in both you and your child.

-Think about it: Until your baby or toddler could crawl or walk, they went wherever you went.
+Think about it: Until your baby or toddler could crawl or walk, they typically went wherever you went.
 So when they finally learn to move away from you on their own, your baby is starting to realize that the two of you aren’t physically connected.

 Your baby now understands that they're separate from the person they depend on for care and safety.
 Such a mind-blowing discovery is, understandably, anxiety-provoking.